 My enthusiasm for photography began when I was just eighteen years old.

-Lucky for me, my brother was a professional photographer and got me pumped up about photography.
+Luckily for me, my brother was a professional photographer and got me pumped up about photography.
 He recommended my first camera, the Olympus Rangefinder.
 I toted my new camera with me wherever I went and I got hooked on photography.
 That led to me upgrading to a film SLR camera, the Olympus OM-1.
 I was fortunate to have learned photography in the film days.
-Learning and knowing how to make a correct exposure was a must, unless you wanted to burn through film and processing.
+Learning and knowing how to make a correct exposure was a must unless you wanted to burn through film and processing.
 Learn Photography with Mary Buck

 Even though I worked in different industries.
 I worked in the real estate industry while I raised my family, but still continued to learn all I could about photography.
-That path led me to starting my own photography business in 1997 when I opened a portrait studio, Lightscapes Photographic Artwork.
+That path led me to start my own photography business in 1997 when I opened a portrait studio, Lightscapes Photographic Artwork.

 In 2009 I started to teach beginner-level photography